Q&A /

 Cylindrical Locksets

-As I mentioned earlier, cylindrical locksets are, by far, the easiest to install.
-This is especially true if you are either replacing an existing lockset or installing one in a pre-drilled new door.
-When the holes are already drilled, installation time should not exceed one hour.
+Cylindrical locksets are, by far, the easiest to install.
+This is especially true if you replace an existing lockset or install a new one in a pre-drilled new door.

 If, by chance you are forced to install a cylindrical lockset from scratch, the first thing you need to do is drill the lockset and latch holes.
 To determine where the center of the holes are, use the template which is provided as part of the lockset package.
 There are two important considerations: the backset of the lockset and the height of the lockset off the floor.
 The backset is the distance from the edge of the door to the center of the lockset hole.
 As I mentioned earlier, this dimension is commonly 2 3/8 or 2 3/4 inches.
 Doors that have glass or narrow stiles almost always require 2 3/8 inch backsets.
 If you use a larger size, the decorative rosette might overhang the stile on a paneled type door.
 Flush doors do not pose this problem.
 Commonly, the centerline height of a cylindrical lockset is 36 inches off the floor.